drewknab/druk/posts/getting_started_with_fornax_basics.md

 - posts
     - This is a domain specific folder used to hold blog posts written in markdown.
 - style
-    - cSS used by the app
+    - CSS used by the app
 - config.fsx
     - This script runs first, we use it to configure the behavior of our generators and add any additional data like secret keys or SQL connection strings.

+Next time we'll take a look an in depth look at loaders and generators and what they can do.